Warbo/chriswarbo-net/projects/units/index.md

 traction.

 For example, we still talk about 90°, 120° and 180° instead of ¼, ⅓ and ½ turns;
-essenti.ally because the Babylonians didn't have fractions 5000 years ago.
+essentially because the Babylonians didn't have fractions 5000 years ago.
 We also have redundant units like the tonne (Megagram) and litre (milli-cubic-metre); we waste time learning tricky, niche concepts (like subtraction and pseudovectors) rather than more elegant, general alternatives